 - 1. Telephones: The campus telephone system will be used to the extent possible.
 In case of system failure or a power failure, campus phones will not function.
 An alternative in some buildings is the emergency single line phones, which could function in a power outage.
-These phones, part of the UW's Emergency Communications System (ECS), are strategically located in nearly 200 locations throughout campus.
-Campus Engineering personnel will serve as messengers if phone communication is not an option. - 2.
-Fire Alarm System: The building fire alarm system is continuously monitored for alarm by a contracted service and, in a backup capacity, by the UWPD Communication Center.
+These phones, part of the UW's Emergency Communications System (ECS), are strategically located in nearly 200 locations throughout campus. [department/building name] personnel will serve as messengers if phone communication is not an option. - 2.
+The use of cell phones and two-way radios will serve as the additional backup communication systems that will be utilized by the building occupants.

+3. Fire Alarm System: The building fire alarm system is continuously monitored for alarm by a contracted service and, in a backup capacity, by the UWPD Communication Center.
 All alarms result in an automatic response by Seattle Fire Department, UWPD, and UW Facilities' FOMS unit.